-- 6. Based on engineering calculations, the channel bed slope must be essentially flat (slope on the order of 0.0001) and water depths less than 2 ft, preferably 0.5 to 1 ft, to reduce the likelihood of channel scour at likely May to October flows. - 7.
-Based on the results of hydrologic modeling, it may be difficult to convey sufficient discharge to maintain estuary water levels while simultaneously keeping the bed shear stress in the outlet channel below the threshold for scour.
-Even with dry-year reductions to instream flows, the predicted local bed shear stress during the management period is almost always greater than the critical bed shear stress threshold for erosion. - 8.
-Discharge conditions are a significant source of hydraulic uncertainty for assessing the outlet channel.
-Discharge measurements are made at the USGS Guerneville gaging station3, 21 miles upstream from the Russian River's mouth, and changes in flow (losses/gains) are known to occur between the Guerneville station and the mouth.
-A water balance model for the estuary indicates that net losses between the Guerneville gaging station and the mouth vary from 10% to 53% and average 37%.
-Limited USGS and Agency discharge measurements at other locations suggest that most losses occur in the lower 6 miles of the river; perhaps in large part due to seepage through the beach berm.
+- 7. An outlet channel is subject to two failure modes: (1) closure caused by deposition, leading to estuary water levels to rise and possibly cause flooding, and (2) breaching caused by scour, leading to tidal exchange and marine conditions in the estuary.
+Of the two failure modes, breaching is more detrimental to the Biological Opinion's juvenile salmonid habitat objectives through the loss of freshwater and brackish water habitat that develops under lagoon conditions and restoration of the marine influences of tidal water levels and saline water that enter the estuary.
+Once breaching occurs, the estuary may persist in a breached state for weeks or months before the target outlet channel can re-form.
+The immediate impact of closure is only increasing estuary water levels, which allows time for management action to prevent habitat loss. - 8.
+Based on engineering calculations, an outlet channel's bed slope must be essentially flat (slope on the order of 0.0001) and water depths less than 2 ft, preferably 0.5 to 1 ft, to reduce the likelihood of channel scour at likely May to October flows. - 9.
+Based on the results of hydrologic modeling and observations over the last decade, it may be difficult to convey sufficient discharge to maintain estuary water levels while simultaneously keeping the bed shear stress in an outlet channel below the threshold for scour.
+Even with dry-year reductions to instream flows, the predicted local bed shear stress during the management period is almost always greater than the critical bed shear stress threshold for erosion. - 10.
+Discharge conditions are a significant source of hydraulic uncertainty for assessing an outlet channel.
+Discharge measurements are made at the USGS Hacienda gaging station2, 21 miles upstream from the Russian River's mouth, and changes in flow (losses/gains) are known to occur between the Hacienda station and the mouth.
+A water balance model for the estuary indicates that net losses between the Hacienda gaging station and the mouth vary from 10% to 53% and average 37%.
+Limited USGS and Sonoma Water discharge measurements at other locations suggest that most losses occur in the lower 6 miles of the river; probably in large part due to seepage through the beach berm.

-2.2 RECOMMENDATIONS: 2017 MANAGEMENT ACTIONS
+2.2 RECOMMENDATIONS: 2019 MANAGEMENT ACTIONS